 When your schedule of Studies indicates that you are to take an elective, e.g. “Semester 4 – Winter...1.0 electives”, it is referring to either a Free or Liberal Education Elective.

 Most, but not all B.Comm majors have these.
 If your major requires them, you will be given a list from which to choose.
 The number of restricted electives you need to complete is determined by your major and will be specified in your Schedule of Studies.

 Where do I find a list of Electives?

 The Course Descriptions section for the Undergraduate Calendar.
 This is a listing of all courses offered by the University.
 The courses are grouped by subject area so you will need to click on the subject to see a list of the courses that are offered.
 They are also listed in ascending order, so 1st year courses are listed first.
-We have included a sample of some 1st year courses below.

 Is there a recommended elective that Business students should take?